-It is imperative to understand what sort of experience visitors have with your website and specifically, how people are moving around and utilizing your site.
-This is essential for sites that want to attract and keep advertisers but it is also very important for product and service sites without ads.
-By knowing how customers get to your site, where your customers ‘travel’ through your site, how long they spend on specific pages and where they ‘exit’ you can optimize your site for the best results.
-By using web statistic reports you can see if changes you make to your site result in more visits and/or sales and, if your site does have ads, the advertisers can predict the revenue they will receive based on these statistics.
+It is imperative to understand what sort of experience visitors have with your website and, specifically, how they are navigating around and utilizing your site.
+By knowing how potential customers get to your site, where they ‘travel’ through your site, how long they spend on specific pages, and where they ‘exit’ you can optimize your website for the best results.
+By using web statistic reports you can see if changes you make to your site result in more visits and/or sales and, if your site has ads, the advertisers can predict the revenue they will receive based on these statistics.

 To help you understand this journey we have defined some of the key web statistics terms.

 On-site web analytics is the study of the online behaviour of visitors to your website in order to improve its results.
 Web stat reports from companies, such as Webalizer, let you measure the performance of your website in a commercial context.
 There are several different web statistic programs available – most hosting companies include one in their packages.